 Most teams have some kind of “Most Improved” award at the end of the season; we’ve talked to teams all over the country and it seems there are many different ways teams decide how to award Most Improved Swimmers!
-For some teams it might be for the biggest time drop throughout the season, or the biggest time drop from the last season to this one, it might be subjective and chosen by the coaches for a combination of skills improved both in and out of the water… There might be just one “Most Improved” or there could be one for each gender, or you could go crazy, like my team, and award one for each age group AND gender.
+For some teams, it might be for the biggest time drop throughout the season, or the biggest time drop from the last season to this one, it might be subjective and chosen by the coaches for a combination of skills improved both in and out of the water… There might be just one “Most Improved” or there could be one for each competition category, or you could go crazy, like my team, and award one for each age group AND competition category.

 Using SwimTopia Reports Can Help Determine Your Most Improved Swimmers